RobertDyball/Angular2MultiSPA/README.md

 dotnet restore

-this command will also automatically inostall any outstanding NPM packages, saving you the need of typing
+this command will also automatically install any outstanding NPM packages, saving you the need of typing

 npm install
 npm install --save-dev